-If that sounds like you, then luckily you’re not alone with a YouGov study suggesting that losing weight and getting fit were the top two UK New Year’s resolutions in 2017 made by 48% and 41% of people respectively, but that 6 in 10 failed to stick to the resolutions they made.
+If that sounds like you, then luckily you’re not alone.
+A recent YouGov study suggests that losing weight and getting fit were the top two New Year’s resolutions in 2017 made by 48% and 41% of people respectively, but that 6 in 10 failed to stick to the resolutions they made.

 If you really want to make some fitness resolutions that last this January, Freeletics Training expert David Wiener has some pointers: